run2bizdocs/documentation/en-us/docs/faq.md

 	RULE: from the moment of the entry, at the scheduled time and date, the unanswered requests (beyond the deadline defined on parameter 139) will automatically be answered (according to the value determined on parameter 152), in case parameter 151 has an "Y" value.

 !!!
-Question "How to enable automatic e-mail reading routine?"
+Question "How to enable automatic email reading routine?"

-    When sending an e-mail to 4biz support, the automatic e-mail will be read, if the e-mail refers to a request, the title of the e-mail will be verified, if it contains the word 'Request' and the Number of the request, if it contains, the e-mail will be stored as an occurrence in the relevant request.
+    When sending an email to 4biz support, the automatic email will be read.
+If the email refers to a request, the title of the email will be verified, if it contains the word 'Request' and the Number of the request, the email will be stored as an occurrence in the relevant request.

-    For this e-mail reading routine to work perfectly, the following procedures must be followed:
+    For this email reading routine to work perfectly, the following procedures must be followed:

     1. Install the java 7 version, if it has lower version the routine will not work;
     2. Access the 4biz Parameters feature by navigating in 4biz Parameters Search tab;
     4. It will display the screen for parameter search, search the parameter "23-SMTP READ - Service Desk mail entry server" and select it;
-    5. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the e-mail entry server (eg orion.egrupo.com.br);
+    5. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the email entry server (eg orion.egrupo.com.br);
-    6. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit;
+    6. Click on "Save";
-    7. Perform the search for the parameter "24 - SMTP READY - Service Desk mail inbox" and select the same;
+    7. Perform the search for the parameter "24 - SMTP READY - Service Desk mail inbox" and select it;
-    8. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the e-mail or login of the e-mail account (eg support.4biz);
+    8. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the email or login of the email account (eg support.4biz);
-    9. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
+    9. Click on "Save";
-    10. Perform the parameter search "25 - SMTP READY - Service Desk E-Mailbox Password" and select the same;
+    10. Perform the parameter search "25 - SMTP READY - Service Desk E-Mailbox Password" and select it;
-    11. The parameter registration screen with the contents of the selected record will be displayed, in the value field, the password of the e-mail account;
+    11. The parameter registration screen with the contents of the selected record will be displayed, in the value field, the password of the email account;
-    12. Click on the "Save" button to perform the operation, in this case the date, time and user will be stored automatically for a future audit;
+    12. Click on "Save";
     13. Perform the search of the parameter "26 - SMTP READY - Service Desk e-mail server provider (imaps, pops, imap, pop, etc)" and select it;
-    14. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the protocol that will be used to read e-mails (eg imap or pop) and click the "Save" button to perform the operation, In this case the date, time and user will be stored automatically for a future audit;
+    14. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the protocol that will be used to read emails (eg imap or pop) and click on "Save";
-    15. Perform the search for the parameter "27 - SMTP READY - Service Desk mail server port" and select the same;
+    15. Perform the search for the parameter "27 - SMTP READY - Service Desk mail server port" and select it;
     16. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the port that will be used to access the mail server (587 for pop server or 995 for imap server);
-    17. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit;
+    17. Click on "Save";
     18. Perform the search for the parameter "28 - SMTP READY - Service Desk E-Mailbox Folder" and select it;
-    19. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the folder of the e-mail account's inbox;
+    19. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the folder of the email account's inbox;
-    20. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit;
+    20. Click on "Save";
-    21. Perform the search for the parameter "200 - Enable routine for reading new e-mails automatically (ex: Y or N - Default 'N')" and select the same one;
+    21. Perform the search for the parameter "200 - Enable routine for reading new e-mails automatically (ex: Y or N - Default 'N')" and select it;
     22. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the "Y" value to activate the automatic reading routine;
-    23. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
+    23. Click on "Save".

 !!!
 Question "How to enable the Service Portal (Smart Portal)?"

     In order for users to have access to the Portal or Smart Portal, you must enable it as follows:

-    1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > 4biz Parameters.
+    1. Access the 4biz Parameters feature by navigating in the main menu Parametrization > 4biz Parameters.
 The 4biz Parameters screen will appear, click the 4biz Parameters Search tab.
 Once this is done, it will display the screen for parameter search;
-    2. Perform the parameter search "46 - Enable Portal as 4biz home screen?"
-And select the same.
+    2. Search for the parameter "46 - Enable Portal as 4biz home screen?"
+And select it.
 After that, the parameter registration screen with the contents of the selected registry will be displayed;
-    3. In order for users to have access to the Portal or Smart Portal;
-    4. Access the 4biz Parameters feature by navigating in the main menu Parameterization > 4biz Parameters.
-The 4biz Parameters screen will appear, click the 4biz Parameters Search tab.
-Once this is done, it will display the screen for parameter search.

 !!!
 Question "How to enable the satisfaction survey?"

-    The satisfaction survey is the evaluation of the request fulfillment performed through the e-mail notification.
+    The satisfaction survey is the evaluation of the request fulfillment performed through email notification.

-    To enable the satisfaction survey, proceed as instructed below:
+    To enable the satisfaction survey:

-    1. Create an e-mail template (the e-mail template must contain the following keyword: ${LINKPESQUISASATISFACAO});
+    1. Create an email template (the email template must contain the following keyword: ${LINKPESQUISASATISFACAO});
     2. Access the 4biz Parameters feature navigating through the main menu Parametrization > 4biz Parameters;
     3. The 4biz Parameters screen will be displayed, click on the 4biz Parameters Search tab;
-    4. Search for the parameter "Send e-mail when running requests/incidents flows";
+    4. Search for the parameter "Send email when running requests/incidents flows";
     5. Select it;
-    6. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact sending e-mails related to the service requests;
+    6. The parameter registration screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enable the sending of emails related to the service requests;
-    7. Click on the "Save" button to confirm the procedure;
+    7. Click on "Save";
     8. Access the request, incident and contract services for the business service Portfolio and Catalog Management > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service and technical service Portfolio Management and Catalog > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service and verify if the e-mail template that has been created is entered in the field "E-mail Template at Completion of Requests/Incidents";
-    9. When an e-mail notification is received warning the service request has been executed, a link to the satisfaction survey will be displayed.
+    9. When an email notification is received warning that the service request has been executed, a link to the satisfaction survey will be displayed.
 Clicking on the link opens a screen to evaluate the attendance.

 !!!
 Question "How to improve the performance of 4biz Enterprise ITSM?"

-    System performance is defined as the time the software takes to perform a given task, since this performance is a strong quality attribute perceived by software users.
+    The system performance is defined as the time the software takes to perform a given task, since this performance is a strong quality attribute perceived by software users.

     There is the capability of the system to work with more than one instance.
 For this, it is necessary to use the configuration file (4biz.cfg), where you can activate or inactivate routines.